-Finally, to avoid spam and inappropriate comments, check the box for manual approval of all comments.
-You will be notified whenever someone posts a comment to your website.
+The section Before a comment appears lets you check a box for manual approval for all comments.
+Use this setting to filter out spam and inappropriate comments.
+With the checkbox active, you will be notified whenever someone posts a comment to your website.
 After that, you can review the comment and approve it under Comments as shown in the screenshot below.

 Whenever you publish a blog post, your readers will see a block of information about you – the author.
 This block is located either at the bottom of the post or in the sidebar, depending on your settings.
-It’s an awesome tool to introduce yourself briefly to your readers.
+Needless to say, it’s a powerful tool to introduce yourself briefly to your readers.

 Additionally, go ahead and register on Gravatar to add a Profile Picture of yourself.
 By using Gravatar, your profile picture will also be displayed on other blogs, too, whenever you post a comment yourself.